Global Club Management and Leadership

 Description of Major

-The private club and golf resort industries are experiencing tremendous international growth, creating a demand for leaders with business skills and knowledge to manage organizations in multi-cultural environments in the U.S. and abroad.
-If you are a business-minded individual with a passion for international travel, the Global Club Management and Leadership major at the Dedman College of Hospitality is your ticket to an exciting and successful career.
+The private club and golf resort industries are experiencing tremendous growth on a global scale, creating a demand for leaders with business skills and knowledge to manage organizations in multi-cultural environments in the U.S. and abroad.
+If you are a business-minded individual with a passion for creating memorable experiences on a luxury scale, , the Global Club Management and Leadership major at the Dedman College of Hospitality is your ticket to an exciting and successful career.

 Prerequisite Coursework: (12 hours)